Prasad-Bojja/fastapi_task/README.md

 ## Setup env

 - **virtualenv venv
 For Linux/Mac

 - **source venv/bin/activate
 For Windows
 source venv/Scripts/activate

--**Install package
+- **Install package
 Save Dependencies to requirements.txt (optional):
-  You can save the installed dependencies to a requirements.txt file for easier management and sharing with others. pip freeze > requirements.txt
+You can save the installed dependencies to a requirements.txt file for easier management and sharing with others.

+pip freeze > requirements.txt

 pip install fastapi pymongo uvicorn

 - **Start server